katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 3. Using the NEON Ulitites package or the API pull in those data along with metadata.

-4. Organize your data into `data.frame`s and produce summaries of your data:
+4. Organize your data into `data.frames` and produce summaries for each of your data:

 5. Filter your data based on metadata and quality flags:
 =======